tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-3/Chapter03P28/ReadMe.md

 Made using Java SE 1.8.

-Given two rectangles with their center points, widths, and heights, check if the second rectangle is inside the first rectangle or overlaps the first rectangle or neither.
+Given two rectangles with their center points, widths, and heights, checks if the second rectangle is inside the first rectangle or overlaps the first rectangle or neither.

 #Project Setup